fanteastick/quartz-test/content/Quartz Snippets.md

 	- no title on the subfolder's index.md --> subfolder shows up as "index" in the main folder's page
 	- my weird fix: had to put in some code that makes it only title the folders after the last "/"
 	- There's no way to indicate in the main folder listing that the link is to a subfolder
+		- maybe detect for "/" in the slug and put a little folder icon if so?
 - [ ] Footnotes are still super jank
 	- if you have a footnote, and you transclude the last heading of a file, the transclude will include the footnotes.
 	- If you have a transclude that has a footnote, like to another header or something, it only has the `#headername` so it'll just try to go to current page's `#headername` which is incorrect.